ManagedBackgroundTasks¶

 None |

 Deduplication key.
-If a non-failed task with the same key already exists, its task_id is returned and func is not enqueued again. |
+If a non-failed task with the same key already exists in the store or backend, its task_id is returned and func is not enqueued again. |

 tags |